pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPACluster.md

     kubectl get pvc

     #Delete name_of_pvc persistent volume
-    kubectl delete pvc <name_of_pvc>
+    kubectl delete pvc <name-of-pvc>
     ```
+!!! warning "Implemetned for Sprint 2211 and onwards"
+    This functionality has only been implemented for Sprint tags of 2211 or later.
+Therefore, it will not work for all earlier tags.

-1. Create a YAML file like below.
-Make sure to replace "image-repository" and "tag_name" with the repository and tag which you wish to pull and build.
+1. Create a YAML file similar to the one shown here:

     ```sh
     global: